 What We Do

-Jerry Dean is a serial entrepreneur, marketing and sales professional and independent filmmaker.
+Jerry Dean is a serial entrepreneur, marketing and sales consultant and independent filmmaker.
 He currently provides marketing strategy to some of the largest organizations in the world.
 He plans to launch a 501 c 3 charity organization that will operate a program designed to guide young people at risk to identify a career or life path that offers the opportunity for creative expression, financial stability and entrepreneurial pursuits.
 The charity will focus on the creation of a video/film production academy for those that wish to build a career in the industry or employ video/film production, or use their acquired skills for self-promotion or other entrepreneurial pursuits.

 Dean states, "The inspiration for the film academy came through my past involvement in film production and acting.
 Something magical happens when you pull a group of people together to make a film.
 While producing films, I witnessed friends, colleagues and complete strangers working harmonious as a team, while any friction and challenges we often see in group endeavors were either non-existent or fell away quickly if ignited.
 Most everyone loves movies, and for those that get to have a hand in producing one, the rewards can be many.
 Aside from co-producing and acting in several films, Dean produced also produced a short film with a group of former co-workers at their Manhattan office.
 Throughout the process, he observed the bond between himself and his colleagues improve, and after the project concluded, much of the discord and petty differences that were present in the office environment prior to the film project's start, had dissipated as a result of the pride, unity, cooperation, teamwork and camaraderie the film project fostered.